 Ideally, you want to reflect immediately following the lesson or activity.

 However, teaching all day, lunch duty, bus duty, parent meetings, and staff development (among a million other things) doesn’t always give you the time you need for reflection.
+And given the fact that so many teachers just learned how to teach from home, there’s even more reason to reflect on the experience.

 So take a breath, take some time to look through your Google Classroom assignments, their coordinating folders in Google Drive, and that pesky calendar.